MicrosoftDocs/win32/desktop-src/cossdk/defining-roles-for-an-application.md

 ---
-Description: 'You determine a security policy for an application by defining the security privileges that it requires.' ms.assetid: '0348684f-aebd-4d2d-a69b-85fea551c0cd'
+Description: You determine a security policy for an application by defining the security privileges that it requires. ms.assetid: 0348684f-aebd-4d2d-a69b-85fea551c0cd
-title: Defining Roles for an Application
+title: Defining Roles for an Application ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Defining Roles for an Application